Barrer: Definition

 The cm corresponds in the permeability equations to the thickness of the material whose permeability is being evaluated, the cm3STPcm−2s−1 to the flux of gas through the material, and the cmHg to the pressure drop across the material.
 That is, it measures the rate of fluid flow passing through an area of material with a thickness driven by a given pressure.
 See Darcy's Law.

-In SI unit Barrer can be expressed as:
+In SI units, the barrer can be expressed as:

 To convert to CGS permeability unit, one must use the following:

 Where M is the molecular weight of the penetrant gas (g/mol).

 Another commonly expressed unit is Gas Permeance Unit (GPU).
 It is used in the measurement of gas permeance.
 Permeance can be expressed as the ratio of the permeability with the thickness of membrane.